innerspacetrainings/Application-Endless-Faller/README.md

 - Split the requirements into sub tasks and estimate the time it would take for each one.
 - Send an email to <bernhard.fercher@innerspace.eu> with your estimations.
-- Optionally, contact Gottfried Eibner for requirements clarification.
+- Optionally, contact Bernhard Fercher for requirements clarification.

 ### Implementation